 Hip Replacement Surgery is a procedure that replaces a worn out or damaged hip joint.
 Damaged bone and cartilage are replaced with metal, ceramic or plastic parts.
 The surgery helps to relieve hip pain that can’t be controlled by other treatments.
 The surgery itself can be quite involved taking a few hours.

 How do you know if you need a Hip Replacement?

-If you have arthritis symptoms with severe pain that cannot be relieved by any medication, and the pain interferes with your daily life and activities then it’s time to see a Specialist and consider a Hip Replacement.
+One of the main causes of hip pain is arthritis.
+Signs of arthritis in the hip may not be obvious at first as people often have pain in their groin.
+If however, you do have arthritis symptoms with severe pain that cannot be relieved by any medication, and the pain interferes with your daily life and activities then it’s time to see a Specialist and consider a Hip Replacement.

 What are the symptoms?

 - You are regularly taking painkillers to deal with the pain, especially at night.

 - Clicking or crunching sounds as you move.